malong020112/askActively-RL/README.md

 ## 🔔 News

-- **🎉[2025-09-10]** You can develop your custom environment to AgentGym.
+- **🎉[2025-09-10]** You can develop your custom environment to AgentGym and perform RL!
 The tutorial is [here](https://github.com/WooooDyy/AgentGym/blob/main/docs/tutorials/en/05-2nd-Development.md).
-- **🥳[2025-09-10]** Our paper is released on arXiv: [AgentGym-RL: Training LLM Agents for Long-Horizon Decision Making through Multi-Turn Reinforcement Learning](TODO)
+- **🥳[2025-09-10]** Our paper is released on arXiv: [AgentGym-RL: Training LLM Agents for Long-Horizon Decision Making through Multi-Turn Reinforcement Learning](https://arxiv.org/abs/2509.08755)
 - **🍺[2025-09-10]** Our RL dataset and benchmark are available on Hugging Face: [AgentGym-RL-Data-ID](https://huggingface.co/datasets/AgentGym/AgentGym-RL-Data-ID)

 ## 🌟 Overview